MicrosoftDocs/sql-docs/azure-sql/managed-instance/database-copy-move-how-to.md

 :::image type="content" source="media/database-copy-move-how-to/database-move-diagram.png" alt-text="Diagram that illustrates the workflow of a move operation.":::

-Design of **database move** operation guarantees there is no data loss.
-When user completes the move operation, source database will be closed for any workload and transaction log will be replicated to destination database.
-Only then, destination database will become online, and source database dropped.
-This design ensures all data from the source database is moved to destination database.
+The design of the **database move** operation guarantees there is no data loss.
+When a user completes the move operation, the source database stops accepting any workloads and the transaction is replicated to the destination database.
+Only then, the destination database becomes online, and the source database dropped.
+This design ensures all data from the source database is moved to the destination database.

 Similar to moving the database, the **database copy** operation is also continuous.
 Completing the database copy operation stops replication of the transaction log to the destination database.
-Although the user explicitly issues the command to complete the copy operation, the user doesn't control exactly when log replication stops.
+Although the user explicitly issues the command to complete the copy operation, the user doesn't control exact moment when log replication stops.

 ## Prerequisites